-- Climate model projections are tools for understanding how the climate will respond to increased greenhouse gas concentrations. - Unknown future greenhouse gas levels and climate-model uncertainty mean there is a range of projected climates. - Temperature projections for South Australia indicate continued warming over the coming decades. - Rainfall projections for South Australia are more mixed than for temperature but most indicate a drying trend during winter and spring. - Potential threats from climate change have been identified for agriculture in South Australia. - Farming marginal land is likely to become increasingly difficult. - Farmers need to prepare for unavoidable climate change, as well as help reduce greenhouse gas emissions.
+- Climate model projections are tools for understanding how the climate will respond to increased greenhouse gas concentrations. - Unknown future greenhouse gas levels and climate model uncertainty mean there a range of projected climates. - Temperature projections for Victoria are for continued warming over the coming decades. - Rainfall projections for Victoria are more mixed than for temperature but most of them indicate a drying trend, particularly during winter and spring. - The combination of projected warming and less rainfall has serious implications for streamflow in Victoria. - Potential threats from climate change exist for agriculture in Victoria. - Farmers need to prepare for unavoidable climate change, as well as help reduce greenhouse gas emissions.